Bayrischzell: Other

 In autumn 2007, director Rainer Kaufmann filmed the television movie The best comes first for ZDF.
 In the 1980s Heirs to be learned was filmed in Bayrischzell.

 Leisure and Sports facilities

-The adjoining Sudelfeld with 19 ski lifts and around 31 km of prepared ski runs is one of the most famous ski resorts in the Bavarian Alps and the largest in the German contiguous ski area.
+The adjoining Sudelfeld with 19 ski lifts and around 31 km of prepared ski runs is one of the most famous ski resorts in the Bavarian Alps and one of the largest in the German contiguous ski area.
 It can be reached from the village on a chairlift.
 Wendelstein can be reached by a cable car from Osterhofen since 1970.
 The Wendelstein ski resort with its 10 km of slopes is a secret tip for experienced skiers.

 On the edge of the village is the heated open air swimming pool, "Alpenfreibad Bayrischzell".

 There are also tennis courts, a mini golf course and in winter an ice rink and a curling rink.

 In Geitau, on the western edge of the municipality, lies the Geitau gliding airfield, operated by LSC Schliersee.